tbensky/Prolog-CLP/README.md

 #### First attempt

-Here is a simple approach: make a list of reindeer names, use maplist to choose numbers for them all from the `order` domain, then use maplist again on all chosen variables to enforce the ordering rules.
+Here is a simple approach: make a list of reindeer names, then use maplist to choose numbers for them all from the `order` domain.
+We'll then use maplist again on all chosen variables to enforce the ordering rules.
 Here is the code:

 ```prolog